zhujs/.dotfile/README.md

-This dotfiles project is used to sync the programing environment in Uxin-like system.
+This dotfiles project is used to sync the programming environment in Uxin-like systems.

 It provides an automactic way to install the necessary packages and set up the configuraion files.